open-policy-agent/opa/site/documentation/references/rest/index.md

 Get a document.

-The path separator is used to access an object value by key or an array element by index.
-If the path accesses an array, OPA attempts to treat the path element as an integer.
+The path separator is used to access values inside object and array documents.
+If the path indexes into an array, the server will attempt to convert the array index to an integer.
+If the path element cannot be converted to an integer, the server will respond with 404.

 #### Example Request